namje0/namje_shipwright/README.md

 A new larger S.A.I.L interface that allows for custom themes via `.namjetheme` files.
 - Searches the player's save for current and previous missions instead of doing guesswork.
 - Allows for swapping between owned ships and seeing ship information.
-- Settings page can be added to by modders.
-(TBA)
+- Settings page for miscellaneous stuff.
 ### New Upgrade System
 Individual ship stats can be upgraded at a ship service technician.
 This framework implements one at the outpost.
 - The outpost ship service technician is only available after the Erchius Mining Facility.